akruszewski/gibl/manuscript/chapter2.md

 Due to this minimalism, building a blockchain (or anything, for that matter) in Lisp will imply that you can do the same in most other programming languages with ease.
 This programming language favors function composition, and further in the book we will see the interesting properties that composition offers and how easily we can maintain and extend our code.

 Syntax has a special meaning in Lisps compared to other languages.
-With macros as part of the core language it's possible to extend this syntax[^ch2n1].
+With macros as part of the core language, it's possible to extend this syntax[^ch2n1].
 S-expressions form the syntax of a Lisp.

 I> ### Definition 6
 I>